PetrKryslUCSD/FinEtools.jl/README.md

 The package comes with examples  of its use.
 Tutorials in notebook form are available and more will  be added in the near future.

-The documentation  is published at [https://petrkryslucsd.github.io/FinEtools.jl].
+The documentation  is published as [Github pages](https://petrkryslucsd.github.io/FinEtools.jl).

 ![Alt Sample mesh](http://hogwarts.ucsd.edu/~pkrysl/site.images/ScreenHunter_31%20Feb.%2009%2020.54.jpg "FinEtools.jl")